-The Department of Environmental Studies was founded in 1970.
-We grant B.S., B.A., and M.S. degrees and serve over 325 undergraduate majors and minors, and 40 graduate students.
+Founded in 1970, the Department of Environmental Studies grants B.S., B.A., and M.S. degrees and serves over 325 undergraduate majors and minors, and 40 graduate students.
 There are 10 full-time faculty members, complemented by approximately 12 lecturers per semester who teach specialty classes.

 - The candidate must demonstrate awareness and experience understanding the needs of a student population of great diversity – in age, abilities, cultural background, ethnicity, religion, economic background, primary language, sexual orientation, gender identity, and academic preparation – through inclusive course materials, teaching strategies and advisement.